 About Bruce Peninsula National Park

-While Bruce Peninsula NP isn’t the only spot for camping in Tobermory Ontario, it’s certainly the most beautiful.
+While Bruce Peninsula NP isn’t the only spot for camping in Tobermory, Ontario, it’s certainly the most beautiful.
+Ther e are many private campgrounds throughout the Bruce Peninsula if the national park is booked.
 You can check out a list of private campgrounds near Tobermory here.

 Things to do in Bruce Peninsula National Park